shotsan/Double-Descent-of-Neural-Networks/README.md

-# ECEN_740_Project1
+# Universal Function Approximation

-This repository has example source code for Project 1.
-Please treat this code as an example.
-If there are any typos, ignore those portions of the code and write on your own.
+We know neural networks have this amazing characteristic: Function approximation.
+However, it is hard to find the optimal neurons in the architecture.

+## Deep double descent

+First observed, by [Preetham et. al](https://arxiv.org/abs/1912.02292), also reported at [Open AI](https://openai.com/research/deep-double-descent)

 # Notebook
-This [Notebook](neural_networks.ipynb) has example code to work on your project assignment.
+This [Notebook](neural_networks.ipynb) has code to define any function, and visualize the approximation of Neural Networks and also observe descent phenomenon of neural networks.

-#### Disclaimer: Please feel free to rewrite the code on your own if you find any issues, Thanks
+#### Disclaimer: Please feel free to create an issue if find any bugs